takemaru/graphillion/README.md

 --------------------------------------------------------------------------------

 Graphillion is a Python library for efficient *graphset operations*.
-Unlike existing graph tools such as networkx, which are designed to process just a single graph at a time, Graphilion manipulates a large *set* of graphs with great efficiency.
+Unlike existing graph tools such as NetworkX, which are designed to process just a single graph at a time, Graphilion manipulates a large *set* of graphs with great efficiency.
 Surprisingly, more than *googol*, 10^100, graphs can be handled in a single computer in